live-miner/live-miner.github.io/README.txt

 TODO
 ----

-Automatically run one instance of poclbm for each ATI graphics card in the system.

-Use `aticonfig` to detect whether the Xorg driver should be forced to `fglrx`.
+Automatically generate `xorg.conf` a boot time, for any number of graphics cards.

 Acknowledgements
 ----------------